-NOTE: Except in unusual circumstances when special permission is granted, students must complete PSYC 5420, 5430, 5680, 5780, 6022, 6820 (1 cr.) and 6830 (1 cr.) with a grade of "B" or better in each of these courses before they are allowed to begin $2^{nd}$ year practicum.
+NOTE: Except in unusual circumstances when special permission is granted, students must complete PSYC 5420, 5430, 5680, 5780, 6022, 6820 (1 cr.) and 6830 (1 cr.) with a grade of

+"B" or better in each of these courses before they are allowed to begin $2^{nd}$ year practicum.

 - 1. Second-year students are expected to devote a minimum of 10-12 hours (and occasionally as many as 20 hours) per week in practicum activities in the Clinic.
 The variability in hours is largely due to whether you have an ongoing assessment client in the Psychology Clinic and whether clients keep you too busy to complete other practicum- related tasks during your on-call and intake hours. - 2.
-Second-year students see therapy clients in the Clinic, beginning with 1 or 2 and working up to a caseload of 5-8 therapy clients by the end of the Fall semester.
+Second-year students see therapy clients in the Clinic, beginning with 1 or 2 and working up to a caseload of 5-7 therapy clients by the end of the Fall semester.
 The individual supervisor decides on the specific caseload within the expected range for each of the 2nd year students depending on her/his developed competences and readiness levels. - 3.
-Students are also expected to maintain a steady pace with regard to assessment, completing 2 full battery assessment reports during their 2nd year and one in their 3rd years.
+Students are also expected to maintain a steady pace with regard to assessment, completing 2 full battery assessment reports during their 2nd year.
 The program policy requires 2nd year students to complete a rough assessment report draft to be submitted to their supervisor within 3 weeks after all testing process has been completed.
-The expected time frame for completing a rough assessment report draft for 3rd year students is 2 weeks.
 Additionally, students are expected to complete each assessment report (including gaining the supervisor's approval, conducting the feedback section with the client, and close the assessment case in Titanium) within 6 months from the first testing session with the assessment client.
 Fail to follow the expected timeframe may result in activation of a remediation plan.

-It is important to note that although completing 3 assessment reports may be considered sufficient for pre-doctoral internship sites in many university counseling centers, it is not enough for pre-doctoral internship programs that require heavy assessment work (e.g., most VA hospitals and medical centers).
+It is important to note that although completing 2 assessment reports may be considered sufficient for some pre-doctoral internship sites in many university counseling centers, it is not enough for most pre-doctoral internship programs that require heavy assessment work (e.g., most VA hospitals and other medical centers).
 If you are interested in completing your pre-doctoral internship training in a site with heavy assessment focus, you should discuss with your supervisors, take Special Problems courses, and/or pursue external practicum with a strong assessment focus to complete additional assessment reports.